Master of Education Concentration in Teaching English as a Second Language

 Admission Requirements

-- The applicant must have a minimum undergraduate minimum grade point average of 2.80 on a 4.00 scale.
+2. The applicant should have a preferred overall undergraduate grade point average of 2.7 or greater on a 4.0 scale.